DockerNashvilleMeetup/Slides/2017-05-15-OptimizingImageBuilds/slides/slides.md

 # Recap

-* Use specific base images (or build your own)
+* Use specific base images when it makes sense (or build your own)
 * Leverage cache when possible to speed up builds
+* Defer cache misses
 * Multi-stage builds will be in the next stable release
-* Image scanning can help you build secure images
+* Image scanning can help you build images which are more secure

 ---
 class: top